 My next camera was my mother’s Kodak 35, a camera that was made between 1946 and 1949, which I took over at age 15 or so.
 By the time I started using it it was long obsolete.
 Here’s a picture – I actually found a working copy of this camera on eBay and bought it for $35.
 I posted images from it on November 20, 2017.
 Buying this camera was a “Rosebud” moment for me.

 My mother had it from her first marriage – her marriage to my father.
 After they were divorced (and after she married my stepfather) fancy cameras weren’t in the budget so the Retina was the end of the line for me until I managed to earn a living for myself.
 The Kodak 35 was primitive and was a challenge to use, having a remarkably poor rangefinder, no exposure meter and a relatively slow lens.
 I shot Kodachrome exclusively and still have slides from this era.
 The image below is of Upheaval Dome in Canyonlands – the Kodak 35 didn’t have interchangeable lenses so no wide angle lens – with a normal lens it was impossible to actually capture Upheaval Dome.

 I was an introverted, reclusive kid.
 I liked classical music.
-In high school I read a good part of the 19th and 20th century literary canon on my own (thus the reference to Virginia Woolf in the first paragraph).
+In high school I read a good part of the 19th and 20th century literary canon on my own (thus the reference to Virginia Woolf in the second paragraph).
 I was and still am an autodidact.
 I’ve since taught myself Photoshop and WordPress.

 When college time came I went to Yale because it was as far from Salt Lake as I could get and still speak American English, the only language that I’ve ever mastered.
 (I eliminated Harvard based on this criterion.)
 The languages that I’ve tried and failed at include Spanish, German, Italian and Portuguese.